dasteihn/minifftw/README.md

 Once you are done transforming everything you wanted, call the finit() function to terminate MPI properly.

+> Note that currently the MPI-version will terminate your whole program when you call finit().
+This is a workaround solution for some (not very well understood...) problem terminating the whole MPI suite.

 > **Note**: You can and *should* call init() and finit() regardless wethetr you use the MPI version or not.
 This way, you will never have to adjust your python